 How Alcohol Affects the Heart

-Drinking alcohol causes the brain to release dopamine, which gives a person a euphoric feeling.
-Alcohol consumption affects the brain and its ability to control the individual’s behavior, thinking, motion, and speech and has deadly effects on the heart.
+Alcohol is a depressant that affects a person’s mood, emotions, and behavior.
+Drinking alcohol causes the brain to release dopamine, which creates that euphoric feeling and leaves the person with a “buzz.”
+Alcohol consumption affects the brain’s ability to control behavior, thinking, motion, and speech, but it also has a negative impact on the heart.

 If you or a loved one are struggling with alcohol abuse or addiction, we’re here to help.
 Contact us today and speak with one of our trusted recovery advisors.